 We all know that networking is essential.
-But not a lot of people have a firm grasp of what networking actually is.
+But not a lot of people have a firm grasp of what networking is.
 We’ve talked about what networking isn’t–specifically, amazing the CEO with your repartee.
 (At least, that’s only a very, very small part of it).

 Here’s what can make the idea of networking less scary: most of the time, it is simply building relationships.

 When your friend from college lands her dream job and you pick up the phone to say congratulations–that’s networking.
-When you contact a professional in your field in order to gain a new insight–that’s networking.
+When you contact a professional in your field to gain a new insight–that’s networking.
 Even something as simple as sending a thoughtful card to a colleague could fall under the umbrella of networking.

 Chances are, you’ve done one or all of those things.
-Did you think about how you were building your personal network?
+Did you think about how you were building your network?

-Every time you engage with colleagues or would-be colleagues in a friendly, professional manner, you are strengthening your personal network.
+Every time you engage with colleagues or would-be colleagues in a friendly, professional manner, you are strengthening your network.
 This type of networking is a far cry from the dog-and-pony show of the schmoozy cocktail party

-The key is to build your personal network when you aren’t job-searching.
+The key is to build your network when you aren’t job-searching.
 When you’re on the job-hunt, your interactions with others are, by nature, transactional.

 However well-intentioned your desire to keep in touch, you’re hoping the other person will do you a favor that will lead to your next position.
 (Favors aren’t all bad–studies show that people like others more after doing them a favor).